everx-labs/samples/solidity/README.md

 \'\{\<FunctionArguments\>\}\' should have the following form: \'\{"<Argument1_Name>":"Argument1_Value", "<Argument2_Name>":"Argument2_Value", ... \}\'
 The command above will create a .boc file which we should send to the testnet as it was described on **step 4**.

-## Getting test Grams
+## Getting test tons

-At present, we can describe two ways to obtain test grams:
+At present, we can describe two ways to obtain test tons:

-### 1) Ask your mate to send test grams to your address.
+### 1) Ask your mate to send test tons to your address.
-If you have a mate who works with TON smart contracts he may have some extra test grams and a contract with transfer function (e.g. it could be a Wallet contract, which can send test grams to a given address).
-In this situation, you can ask him/her to send some test grams to your address.
+If you have a mate who works with TON smart contracts he may have some extra test tons and a contract with transfer function (e.g. it could be a Wallet contract, which can send test tons to a given address).
+In this situation, you can ask him/her to send some test tons to your address.

 ### 2) Use giver contract.
-If you know that there is a giver contract in your TON network and you know its address and possibly keys you can ask giver to transfer some test grams to your address.
+If you know that there is a giver contract in your TON network and you know its address and possibly keys you can ask giver to transfer some test tons to your address.

 2.1) If you need to use keys with your giver save them into 2 files:
   **secret.key** - 64 bytes concatenation of secret key and public key;